dumitrucalin/project-management/README.md

 		- Implement token and tasksModified variables checking with redis
 		- To see how you can reassign a task from a user who exit the group
 		- To see how you can reassign if all the users denied a task
+		- Make the logout if logout fail or other things like this

 	CSS:
 		- sa nu mai apara niciunde acel highlight albastru din jurul atributului pe care il apesi cu mouse-ul (exemplu, input din login)